Gokztechz/AOA-Java-M11/EX NO 1B - Power of 2.md

 ```
 /*
 Program to implement Reverse a String
-Developed by: Gokul Sharan R
+Developed by: GOKUL SHARAN R
 Register Number:  212223040052
 */